 It was a long ago soda watering plant and, more recently, the location of the old Wheeler’s Grocery.
 If you like knowing the history of things like I do, he has a great image from 1895 during its production days.
 Still, I like its current purpose plenty–and I’m pretty sure you will too.

 Most people probably know the legend of William Tell, the Swiss hero.
 The bare bones story goes that he was the man who shot an arrow through an apple on his son’s head.
 William Tell Antiques is a fitting name because Tell City is also the second (and, of course, final) name chosen for Tell City.
 The first name was ditched because it was too hard for non-Swiss to pronounce (and probably even remember correctly).
 So, they decided on Tell City, a kind of head nod to their long ago hero.

 Women used to hand-cane the seats on the chairs until 1930 NRA legislation ruined that.
-What a wonderful thing it must have been for these woman to not only bring in a little extra money to help the family, but to be able to be at home with the family!
+What a wonderful thing it must have been for the woman to not only bring in a little extra money to help the family and be able to be at home with the family.
 The William Tell Antiques and Collectibles website shares that the women were always paid in silver dollars, so there was quite the circulation of silver dollars around the town.

 In 1962, JFK’s wife, Jacqueline, requested 425 fancy ballroom chairs she had seen at Saks Fifth Avenue.
 The White House Commission of Fine Arts placed the order–and received their gold finished, hand-woven cane seating.

 What happened to such a bustling company?
 After worker contract negotiations went wrong, the Tell City Chair Company was officially closed in 2011.